yoga sequence

 Yoga Philosophy: The Foundation of Your Training

-A yoga training in India isn’t just about physical postures; it’s about understanding the deeper essence of yoga.
+A best yoga teacher training in Rishikesh isn’t just about physical postures; it’s about understanding the deeper essence of yoga.
 Here’s what you’ll learn:

 • Mind-Body Connection – Discover how yoga fosters harmony between the body and mind.